Mark Neville: Career

 Begun June 2016 on the day Britain voted to leave the European Union Neville's Parade book project was commissioned by GwinZegal Centre of Art, in the town of Guingamp, France.
 Disgusted by the outcome of the Brexit vote, Neville decided to examine what community meant in Brittany ('Little Britain’), as a mirror to his own native country.

 For many years, Neville lived and worked in London.
 In October 2020, he moved to Kyiv in Ukraine.

+Work

+Neville is known for working at the interface of art and documentary utilising photography and films to capture the unique face of working communities.

+Neville is best known for his Port Glasgow Book Project.
+This was made after he spent a year as artist in residence in Port Glasgow in 2004 portraying the town's hardship of Scotland's post-industrial decline in a photographic book which was distributed as a gift to members of the community.

+Neville has worked on commissioned projects by The Andy Warhol Museum in Pittsburgh (Braddock/Sewickley, 2012) and Mount Stuart on the Isle of Bute (Fancy Pictures, 2008).

+Neville's work Deeds Not Words, which addresses the Corby community involved in the toxic waste disposal court case, was exhibited in 2013 at The Photographers' Gallery in London.